sandersaares/DocumentAuthoring/docs/Contributor.md

 There are two methods for seeing the output of your contribution during authoring:

 1. Install the document compiler on your workstation and invoke the build process.
-Refer to the [Content Guide](Content.md) for details on invoking the compiler.
+Refer to the [environment setup instructions](Content.md) for details on setting up and invoking the compiler.
 1. Create a pull request even before your contribution is ready.
 Upon pull request creation or update, an automated build process will generate the outputs and post links in the pull request comments. **Mark the pull request as work in progress in the pull request description**, so it does not get prematurely reviewed or rejected!

 # How do I create multiple independent contributions?